iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## Other Data Operations

-Data API instructions for the create, update, and delete operations accompany this article's CRUD-related sibling articles.
+Instructions for creating, reading, updating, and deleting (CRUD) data records are in this section's articles.
+The [Data API reference pages](https://iexloud.io//docs/apperate-apis/data) describe the endpoints.

 ## Operations for Data-Related Entities

-API instructions for managing datasets, sources, schedules, credentials, logs, and more are being applied to articles that demonstrate managing them in the console.
-It's a work in progress.
+API instructions for managing datasets, sources, schedules, credentials, logs, and more are being applied to articles here.

 ## Getting an API OAS Document